 Source: Assembly Republican Press Release -

-The bill, A-892, is sponsored by Assemblywoman Nancy F. Muñoz, and establishes a sentence of between 25 years and life imprisonment for aggravated sexual assault of a victim less than 13 years old.
+The bill, A-892/S-215, establishes a sentence of between 25 years and life imprisonment for aggravated sexual assault of a victim less than 13 years old.
 The bill also establishes a period of parole ineligibility of at least 25 years for a person convicted of aggravated sexual assault of a victim less than 13 years old.
 In addition, if a victim is unable to testify at trial, a prosecutor would be permitted to negotiate a plea agreement for a prison term of at least 15 years without parole.

-Muñoz’ Assembly colleagues, Jerry Green, Mary Pat Angelini and Alison McHose are other primary sponsors of the legislation as well as 40 additional co-sponsors.
+Muñoz’ Assembly colleagues, Jerry Green, Mary Pat Angelini and Alison McHose are the other primary sponsors of the legislation as well as 45 additional co-sponsors in the Assembly.

 The bill now goes to Gov. Christie for his consideration.